- benzydamine hydrochloride

 In the event of acute overdosage only symptomatic treatment is possible; the stomach should be emptied by inducing vomiting or by gastric lavage, and the patient carefully observed and given supportive treatment.
 Adequate hydration must be maintained.

-Pharmacotherapeutic group: other agents for oral local treatment, ATC code: A01AD02.
+Pharmacotherapeutic group: other throat preparations, ATC code: R02AX03.

 The absorption through the mucosa of the mouth and pharynx was demonstrated by the presence of measurable quantities of benzydamine in the human plasma.